X

 The Gefilteria

 Liz Alpern and Jeffrey Yoskowit, two chefs working to reimagine Jewish food culture.The Gefilteria is a new kind of food venture launched in 2012 with a manifesto and a mission to reimagine eastern European Jewish cuisine.
-You can find their artisanal gefilte fish online and in stores during major holiday seasons, though our work reaches far beyond a single dish.
-Their cookbook, The Gefilte Manifesto: New Recipes for Old World Jewish Foods, builds off of our original manifesto with over 100 recipes and stories.
+You can find their artisanal gefilte fish online and in stores during major holiday seasons, though their work reaches far beyond a single dish.
+Their cookbook, The Gefilte Manifesto: New Recipes for Old World Jewish Foods, builds off of their original manifesto with over 100 recipes and stories.
 Most of the year they’re leading immersive culinary workshops and collaborating on dynamic events and media projects.
 And while they don’t have a storefront, they are always cooking up a dinner or an event in person or, lately, in the virtual sphere.

 Jeffrey Yoskowitz is a leader of the Jewish Food Renaissance as an entrepreneur, writer, pickler and cookbook author.
 He curates and cooks dining events in kitchens around the world, teaches about Jewish cooking and Jewish food heritage and writes about food and culture for publications like The Atlantic, The New York Times, Slate, and Gastronomica, among others.
 Jeffrey co-founded The Gefilteria and co-authored The Gefilte Manifesto: New Recipes for Old World Jewish Foods along with Liz Alpern.
 He was named to the Forbes 30 under 30 list and The Forward 50 and has been featured in The New Yorker, The New York Times, Saveur, and The Wall Street Journal, among many other publications.